Introduction to Voice Synth (V5.2)

 • Manual

-• Audio Unit V3, instrument & effect, parameter automation
+• Audio Unit V3, instrument, effect and midi-controlled effect, parameter automation

 • Audio routing